yarkable/Awesome-Computer-Vision-Paper-List/README.md

+## Introduction

+This repository aims to collect recently accepted papers on AI conferences.
+One can search here if there exists some papers that have same idea as him conveniently, or search all the papers with different research interests.
+Papers are grabbed from official website to ensure all the information are correct.
+Just enjoy it :D

-The following conferences have been collected (Click the titles to see details)
+**The following conferences have been collected (Click the titles to see details)**